Kyle-Undefined/galdur/docs/development.md

     npm run dev
     ```

+## WSL mode

+Galdur's host runtime is still Windows-only, but the plugin can optionally resolve and launch supported CLI tools through `wsl.exe`.

+This is useful when:

+- Obsidian is running on Windows
+- The managed Galdur runtime is installed on Windows
+- Your preferred AI CLI is installed inside a WSL distro instead of on native Windows

+Behavior summary:

+- `WSL mode` is configured in `Settings -> Galdur -> Runtime`
+- The optional `WSL distro` setting maps to `wsl.exe --distribution <name>`
+- The runtime process still runs on Windows
+- The vault working directory and generated plugin file paths are translated to `/mnt/<drive>/...` paths before launch
+- Context guard policy paths are also translated for Claude and Gemini when WSL mode is on
+- Command resolution prefers native Linux paths inside WSL and intentionally ignores `/mnt/...` mounted Windows shims

 ## Release versioning

 Use `bumpp` plus a small TypeScript post-step to keep plugin release metadata in sync: